ecr007/Crear-un-modulo-en-magento/README.md

 	</router>
 </config>
 ```
 <p>Now let's configure the extension settings.
-As in the previous version, they're located in the ```system.xml``` file, but the xml markup is slightly different in Magento 2.</p>
+As in the previous version, they're located in the <code>system.xml</code> file, but the xml markup is slightly different in Magento 2.</p>

 <p>I'm creating the three most popular settings as an example: a text setting, yes/no setting and a setting with custom values.</p>
 <p>Have a look at the config file contents and what it actually means:</p>